ReallyBasicName/Artwork-for-Scrapped-Factions/README.md

-# This is three of the four I made.
-Here is the list:
+# This is for a Chinese facion I made.
-Japanese, (Starts as Samurai transitions into Imperial) Chinese,
-Ra/Egyptian,
-(fourth one is lost media)